zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/stacks-pipelines-models.md

 This is a very simple example, but it shows how you can use ZenML to structure your ML workflow.
 You can use the same principles for more complex workflows.

+## Rules of Thumb

+Here are some general guidelines to help you organize your ZenML projects effectively:

+### Models
+- Create one Model per distinct machine learning use-case or business problem
+- Use Models to group related pipelines, artifacts, and metadata together
+- Leverage the Model Control Plane to manage model versions and stages (e.g., staging, production)

+### Stacks
+- Maintain separate stacks for different environments (development, staging, production)
+- Share production and staging stacks across teams to ensure consistency
+- Keep local development stacks simple for quick iterations

+### Organization
+- Use consistent naming conventions for pipelines, artifacts, and models
+- Leverage tags to organize and filter resources (e.g., `environment:production`, `team:fraud-detection`)
+- Document stack configurations and pipeline dependencies
+- Keep pipeline code modular and reusable across different environments

+Following these guidelines will help maintain a clean and scalable MLOps workflow as your project grows.

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>